zu1k/nali/README_en.md

 Pre-built binaries are available here: [release](https://github.com/zu1k/nali/releases)

 Download the binary compatible with your platform, unpack and copy to the directory in path

+### Arch Linux

+We have published 3 package in Aur:

+- `nali-go`: release version, compile when installing
+- `nali-go-bin`: release version, pre-compiled binary
+- `nali-go-git`: the latest master branch version, compile when installing

 ## Usage